Kauai, Hawaii. Magical Splendor Despite a Devastating Hurricane

 Kauai, Hawaii - An Island of Magical Splendor

 In the 1980s I moved from California to Kauai, along with my 3 children and a Steinway Grand Piano.
 It was an adventure that changed my life forever.
-I found myself growing to a whole new level as a performer while working with top named artists in the music industry.
+I found myself growing on a whole new level, both spiritually, and as a professional singer and pianist

-My spirit soared and took flight as I learned the true Island meaning of "aloha".
+My spirit soared and took flight as I learned the true Island meaning of the word "aloha".

 While Kauai is a breath-taking Island for a dream vacation, it is a journey of knowledge to live there.
-Stay with me now, as I share with you the devastation of living through a hurricane as well as viewing the wettest spot on earth.
+Stay with me now, as I share with you the devastation of living through a hurricane, as well as a brief tour of the "Garden Island".

-On Tuesday, November 23, 1982 at mid-afternoon, a twenty-foot-high surf crashed over the seawall, over the swimming pool and into the ground-floor rooms at the Poipu Village hotel near Koloa landing.
+On Tuesday, November 23, 1982 at mid-afternoon, a twenty-foot-high surf crashed over the seawall, the swimming pool, and into the ground-floor rooms at the Poipu Village hotel near Koloa landing.
 Automobiles were lifted and moved about in the resort's parking lot.

-Mother nature had enough of my music, and she grabbed the 6 ft. black beauty grand piano and sent it out to the sea.
+Mother nature had enough of my music, and she grabbed the 6 ft. black grand piano and sent it out to sea.
 The entire hotel, everything, looked like it had been bombed.
 Even changes to the seashore were unrecognizable.
-The entire island sat in a state of fear in the midst of the screaming wind.
+The entire island sat in a state of fear in the midst of the screaming winds.

-All over the island, power lines were down, houses shambled and destroyed, and most roads impassable.
-Great trees were splitting and waves demolishing buildings.
-My son, Randy, and I were lucky - only slight damage to our home.
+Hurricane Iwa, (pronounced EE - va) had struck the island of Kauai.
+Power lines were down, houses shambled and destroyed, and most roads were impassable.
+Huge trees were splitting apart and the ocean waves quickly demolished buildings.
+My son, Randy, and I, were lucky.
+We only sustained minor damage to our home and car.

-The car had some damage and we were without power for days.
-We could not get out of our area to get supplies.
+We were trapped within the confines of our small area making it impossible to go for needed supplies.
 We tried to barbecue a turkey for Thanksgiving with our small outdoor grill.
 It burned to a crisp.
-We were so hungry we ate peanut butter and jelly sandwiches.
-They were delicious.
+We were so hungry, the peanut butter and jelly sandwiches, which fed us for a week, were satisfying and delicious.